s-simpson/cssu_door/README_FIRST_CSSU_DOOR.txt

           and can also send the twitter messages to a gmail account if so desired.

-          The program can also send simple put (or be modified to send a post message instead if thats better) webmessageto a url
+          The program can also send simple put (or be modified to send a post message instead if thats better) webmessageto a url not sure if we need to implement other options like post, get

 =======================================================================================================